Standardized Field Sobriety Testing | Charlotte DWI Lawyers

 Field Sobriety Testing and DWI Defense

-Both Charlotte DUI lawyers Robert J. Reeves and Anthony Wayne are trained in roadside field sobriety testing.
+Charlotte DUI lawyer Aaron Lee is trained in roadside field sobriety testing.
 And they have the same NHTSA certificates given to police officers after they complete the required 24 hours of instruction and written examination.
 For your review, we outline these tests and how they are supposed to be administered below:

 Horizontal Gaze Nystagmus (HGN)